Course Sequence

 District of Columbia History & Government (HC9) +

-Description: This social science course examines the major events in Washington, DC's history, particularly in relationship to the students' past learning of American history.
+This social science course examines the major events in Washington, DC's history, particularly in relationship to the students' past learning of American history.
 Students will study the creation of Washington, DC and the subsequent historical developments of the capital city of the United States.
 Students will also study major influences, including slavery, war, emancipation, Reconstruction, urbanization, civil rights, and home rule.

 Number of Credits: 0.5